Alprika/yatube_project/README.md

 # yatube_project

-Social network of bloggers
+Social network for publishing personal diaries
 Blog platform, social network

-Thanks to this project, it will be possible
+Нou can create your own page

-to treat friends from different cities with ice cream.
+Нou can go to other people's pages, subscribe to authors and comment on their posts.

 Author: